CITV: Original plans (2000–2005)

-Plans for a standalone CITV digital channel were first put in motion and reported as far back as 2000, but were placed on hold indefinitely following its budget cuts in 2001.
-When Steven Andrew became controller of children and youth programming at ITV plc in 2003, he stated that "No kids strategy is complete without us being able to play in the cable and satellite world.
+Plans for a standalone CITV digital channel were first reported as early as 2000, but were placed on hold indefinitely following its budget cuts in 2001.
+When Steven Andrew became controller of children and youth programming at ITV plc in 2003, he stated that "no kids strategy is complete without us being able to play in the cable and satellite world.
 In fact, we can't not do this and ultimately survive as a kids player in the future".
 ITV director and former CITV controller Nigel Pickard additionally admitted the network's output for children had become "a minnow in a sea of twenty channels".

-In early 2004, ITV finally confirmed it had greenlit the launch of a children's channel, but as a joint venture.
+In early 2004, ITV confirmed plans for the channel were underway again, but as a joint venture.
 Charles Allen, chief executive of ITV plc, claimed to not believe in ITV creating a new channel by itself in an "over-populated market", whilst the network held talks with Nickelodeon and Disney.

-On 11 April 2005, ITV announced they had entered into a partnership with Nickelodeon to launch a free-to-air channel dubbed "INK" (ITV Nickelodeon Kids).
+On 11 April 2005, ITV announced they had entered a partnership with Nickelodeon to launch a free-to-air channel dubbed "INK" (ITV Nickelodeon Kids).
 The venture would allow the two companies to share programmes across each other's networks.
-However, on 14 July 2005, it was announced that the venture would not go ahead and that ITV would instead launch a children's channel alone.
-Both parties failed to reach an agreement on the exact structure of the new venture and how it would be branded, with ITV stating "We just got to the point of thinking that it was more sustainable for us to do it ourselves.
-The deal fizzled out over a period of time".
-Nickelodeon described the decision to end the talks as a "mutual backing away".
-ITV officially revealed their independent plans for a channel in August, although no launch window was given, it was confirmed that it would timeshare with ITV4, which was scheduled to launch on 1 November.
+However, three months later it was stated that the partnership had been cancelled, and that ITV would instead launch a children's channel alone.
+Both parties failed to reach an agreement on the exact structure of the new venture and how it would be branded, with ITV stating they "just got to the point of thinking that it was more sustainable for us to do it ourselves", and that the deal "fizzled out over a period of time".
+Nickelodeon described the decision to end the talks as "a mutual backing away".
+ITV officially revealed their independent plans for a channel in August, although no launch date was given, it was confirmed that it would timeshare with ITV4, which was scheduled to launch on 1 November.

-On 16 December 2005, it was announced that the ITV News Channel, which by then had downgraded its hours due to the launch of ITV4, would close down at the end of January 2006 to make way for the launch of the CITV channel in February.
-A few days later, ITV announced the closure had been brought forward to 23 December, with the channel effectively ceasing operations that day and leaving ITV4's downtime unoccupied until February.
+On 14 December 2005, it was announced that the ITV News Channel, which by then had downgraded its hours due to the launch of ITV4, would close down at the end of January 2006, in order for the launch of the CITV channel in February.
+A few days later, ITV announced the closure had been rescheduled to 23 December, with the channel effectively ending that day, leaving ITV4's downtime unoccupied until February.